RavenCutie21/Voice-Changer-Settings/README.md

 if you get ProcessLasso you can make the audiodg.exe setting continuously reapply every boot, otherwise you have to do it yourself every single time, suffer.

-# But MOM how do i use it everywhere else!
+# But how do I use it everywhere else!

 To use on any other APP, your INPUT for that game or application will be